elenamascarenas-master/speech-project/README.md

 # Detecting Fake Speech Using Machine Learning
+This project
 ## Introduction

+This project, created by D. Arbiv and E. Mascareñas García, focuses on training a model capable of detecting fake audio, specifically fake speech, which may not be easily discernible by the human ear.

+This endeavor is crucial for preventing misinformation, identity theft, audio-based fraud, and scams.
+Additionally, it enhances security measures, maintains the integrity of audio content, and protects against the misuse of deepfake technology.

+For any communications, you can reach us on our LinkedIn profiles: [D. Arbiv](https://www.linkedin.com/in/dror-arbiv/) and [E. Mascareñas García](https://www.linkedin.com/in/elena-mascare%C3%B1as-garc%C3%ADa-008615107/).

 In this project, we aimed to train a model capable of detecting fake audio, specifically fake speech, which may not be easily discernible by the human ear.
 This endeavor is crucial for preventing misinformation, identity theft, audio-based fraud, and scams.
 Additionally, it enhances security measures, maintains the integrity of audio content, and protects against the misuse of deepfake technology.

 ## Project Overview